 Males may weigh 6 to 11 kg (13 to 24 lb) and females 4 to 7 kg (9 to 15 lb).
 The height at shoulders varies from 25 to 41 cm (10 to 16 in).
 Male coon’s body weight may be up to 120 cm (47 in) (a tail itself, resembling a raccoon’s tail, may reach approximately 35 cm (14 in)).
 It is rectangular and reaches its full size quite late, when the cat is 3 to 5 years old (the majority of cats develop fully while they are 1 year old.)

 Maine Coons may have the exact same colors as domestic cats.
 However, the most often types are brown tabby cats, resembling the raccoons.
-They have some physical adjustments that enable them to survive in winter climate.
+They have some physical adjustments that enable them to survive in the winter climate.
 The first one is a thick, water-resistant fur and undercoat.
-A bushy tail does not sink in the snow and serves as an isolation that protects a face and the paws against snow and wind.
-The cat may as well sit on it, what prevents the frostbite of the posterior.
+A bushy tail does not sink in the snow and serves as isolation that protects a face and the paws against snow and wind.
+The cat may as well sit on it, which prevents the frostbite of the posterior.
 Its wide paws act as the snowshoes and keep the cat up on the surface of the snow.
 The spaces between its fingers and the interior of the ears are very bushy so they also prevent the cat from frostbite.

-Main Coon is extremely intelligent, what makes it a great human’s companion.
+Main Coon is extremely intelligent, which makes it a great human companion.
 Although it is loyal towards the members of a family, it is quite distant among strangers.
 It is not a type of cat that lays on its owner’s lap very often.
 It likes the company of other cats, dogs and children.
 Those cats are really vigorous and like to play, especially males.
 Both males and females bond strongly with their owners.

 Maine Coons are also very vocal.
 They are known for their frequent yowling, howling, trilling, chirping, and other loud vocalization.
 They seem to be able to shoot their owner’s mouth off – this is how they make a conversation.